-Ticket prices depend on the classification of the train and distance traveled.
-The two main railway lines are Gyeongbu Line and Honam Line but other railway lines also include Jeolla and Gyeongjeon Line, which reach as far as Yeosu and Changwon on the south coast.
+Korean trains are classified based on their speed and the amenities offered on board.
+The classifications include the express trains KTX and KTX-Sancheon; regular trains ITX-Saemaeul and Mugunghwa; and KORAIL tourist trains.
+Ticket fares depend on the train type and distance of travel.
+The two main railway lines are Gyeongbu Line and Honam Line but other railway lines also include Jeolla and Gyeongjeon Lines, which reach as far as Yeosu and Changwon on the southern coast.

 Major Train Stations in Seoul